-Friends of Imperial Theoretical Physics
+Friends of ITP

-In 2013 the Theoretical Phyiscs Group at Imperial College initiated a new association called "Friends of Imperial Theoretical Physics" or FITP for short.
+In 2013 the Theoretical Physics Group at Imperial College initiated a new association called "Friends of Imperial Theoretical Physics" or FITP for short.
 The vision is that FITP will host periodic popular talks at South Kensington campus which will allow members to keep abreast of the exciting research that is currently going on in the Group and in theoretical physics more generally.
 We hope that it will provide a useful forum for alumni to renew and maintain contacts.

 FITP also enables members, if they so wish, to contribute financially to the research being carried out in the Group (see sidebar for details); Donate to FITP.

 If you would like to become a member of FITP please register your interest by emailing us at firstname.lastname@example.org, including your name, affiliation, dates of your time at Imperial (if applicable) and any other relevant information.